fabianlindfors/reshape/README.md

 The `remove_column` action will remove an existing column from a table.
 You can optionally provide a `down` setting.
 This should be an SQL expression which will be used to determine values for the old schema when inserting or updating rows using the new schema.
 The `down` setting must be provided when the removed column is `NOT NULL` or doesn't have a default value.

+Any indices that cover the column will be removed.

 *Example: remove column `name` from table `users`*

 ```toml